Amasirat/IntroToProgramming_TASessions/README.md

 ```

 What goes into the if paranthesis has to be either evaluated to a boolean expression or be type-casted into one either explicitly or implicitly by the compiler.
+The good thing about else and else if is that If the expression inside the if() is true, then only if is run and not the else or else if blocks.

+If the parenthesis inside if is false, then else if is run, and if even that is false then else is **always** run.

 There's an operator that handles a similar thing in less limited cases known as the ? operator.